objectiveFIELD®

 Overview

-Both eyes are individually tested, at the same time (a dichoptic presentation).
+Both eyes are tested individually but concurrently (a dichoptic presentation).

 Clinical Applications